Register a snowmobile

-The NYS Office of Parks, Recreation and Historic Preservation web site has information about snowmobile insurance, safety training and other information.
+The NY State Office of Parks, Recreation and Historic Preservation web site has information about snowmobile insurance, safety training and other information.

 If you are not a resident of New York, you can get a temporary snowmobile registration immediately.
 See instructions below.

-- proof of ownership and bill of sale - Non-residents can use photocopies of proof of ownership and aren’t required to pay the NYS sales tax if the snowmobile is registered in another state
+proof of ownership and bill of sale - non-residents can use photocopies of proof of ownership and aren’t required to pay the NY State sales tax if the snowmobile is registered in another state

 I am not a New York State resident.
 How can I get a temporary snowmobile registration immediately?

-If your snowmobile is registered in your home state, you can use the NYS Registration for Out-of-State Snowmobile service to get a temporary (15 day) NYS registration and operate your snowmobile here immediately.
+If your snowmobile is registered in your home state, you can use the NY State Registration for Out-of-State Snowmobiles online service to get a temporary (15 day) NY State registration and operate your snowmobile here immediately (if you registered your snowmobile in New York before, you can renew your registration).
 We will send you your regular registration in the mail.